MrDuise/Send1t-Client/README.md

 ## Installation

 To install this project insure that you have Node and NPM installed.
-This is an Express API and will not work without Node
+You will also need an android or Iphone emulator to get this run
 1. fork the main branch, then clone the repo
 2. ```npm install``` to download the dependinces
 3. ```npm run start``` to start it up

 This will get it running on your localhost, allowing access through Postman or some other API testing tool.

-The postman collection used for testing can be found within the 'Extras' folder

 ## Demo

 <img src="send1t.gif" width="360" height="740"/>